o11y-weekly/o11y-weekly.github.io/2023-10-XX_What_is_not_an_observability_solution/What_is_not_an_o11y_solution.md

 HTTP and structured body like HTTP/json are not really documented anywhere while defining collector configuration is very important since there is no standard client libraries for deserializing with a proper QoS on the transport and max size per doc or line.

 #### At collector level
-Agent and libraries used should be properply configured like retrying, rates, batch mode, dead letter queue and good defaults.
+Agent and libraries used should be properly configured like retrying, rates, batch mode, dead letter queue and good defaults.

 The collector part will push in a decentralized way all the telemetry data.
 Without [aggregator](https://vector.dev/docs/setup/going-to-prod/arch/aggregator/), [gateway](https://opentelemetry.io/docs/collector/deployment/gateway/) or backend protections (rate limiting, max payload size) those components are critical since it can be the root cause of performance and "unfair usage" issue.